Mitch Albom: Tuesdays with Morrie

 Albom's breakthrough book came about after he was rotating the TV channels and viewed Morrie Schwartz's interview with Ted Koppel on ABC News Nightline in 1995, in which Schwartz, a sociology professor, spoke about living and dying with a terminal disease, ALS (amyotrophic lateral sclerosis, or Lou Gehrig's disease).
-Albom, who was close to Schwartz during his college years at Brandeis University, felt guilty about not keeping in touch so he reconnected with his former professor, visiting him in suburban Boston and eventually coming every Tuesday for discussions about life and death.
-Albom, seeking a way to pay for Schwartz's medical bills, sought out a publisher for a book about their visits.
-Although rejected by numerous publishing houses, Doubleday accepted the idea shortly before Schwartz's death, and Albom was able to fulfill his wish to pay Schwartz's bills.
+Albom, who was close to Schwartz during his college years at Brandeis University, felt guilty about not keeping in touch with him so he reconnected with his former professor, visiting him in suburban Boston, and eventually coming every Tuesday for discussions about life and death.
+Albom, who was seeking a way to pay for Schwartz's medical bills, sought out a publisher for a book about their visits.
+Although rejected by numerous publishing houses, Doubleday accepted the idea shortly before Schwartz's death, and Albom was able to fulfill his wish to pay for Schwartz's bills.

-Tuesdays with Morrie, which chronicled Albom's time spent with his professor, was published in 1997.
+The resulting book, Tuesdays with Morrie, which chronicled Albom's time spent with his professor, was published in 1997.
 The initial printing was 20,000 copies.
-As word of mouth grew, the book sales slowly increased and landed the book a brief appearance on The Oprah Winfrey Show, nudging the book onto the New York Times Best Seller list in October 1997.
-It steadily climbed reaching the number-one position six months later.
+As word of mouth grew, the sales slowly increased, and landed the book a brief appearance on The Oprah Winfrey Show, nudging the book onto the New York Times Best Seller list in October 1997.
+It steadily climbed higher reaching the number-one position six months later.
 It remained on the New York Times Best Seller list for 205 weeks.
 One of the top selling memoirs of all time, Tuesdays With Morrie has sold over 20 million copies and has been translated into 45 languages.

 On November 22, 2005, Albom was the sole and final guest on Ted Koppel's farewell appearance on ABC's Nightline.
-Koppel had gotten to know Albom through his broadcasts with Morrie Schwartz, and the final program dealt with the legacy of those shows and Albom's book.

 Oprah Winfrey produced a television movie adaptation by the same name for ABC, starring Hank Azaria as Albom and Jack Lemmon as Morrie.
 It was the most-watched TV movie of 1999 and won four Emmy Awards.
-(In 2000, at the Emmy Awards, Albom was personally thanked by actor Jack Lemmon during his acceptance speech for his Emmy for Best Actor in a TV Movie or Miniseries for Tuesdays With Morrie, which would be Lemmon's last major acting role.)

 The Five People You Meet in Heaven

 After the success of Tuesdays with Morrie, Albom's follow-up was the fiction book The Five People You Meet in Heaven (Hyperion Books) which he published in September 2003.
 It was a fast success and again launched Albom onto the New York Times Best Seller list.
 The Five People You Meet in Heaven sold over 10 million copies in 38 territories and in 35 languages.
 In 2004, it became a television movie for ABC, starring Jon Voight, Ellen Burstyn, Michael Imperioli, and Jeff Daniels.
-Directed by Lloyd Kramer, the film was critically acclaimed and the most watched TV movie of the year, with 18.7 million viewers.
+Directed by Lloyd Kramer, the film was critically acclaimed and the most watched TV movie of the year with 18.7 million viewers.